plone/meta/README.md

 Tooling is like fashion, it keeps evolving and changing.

-The great power behind `plone/meta` is that when we implement a better solution or tool, we can swiftly move all packages to the new approach, making it as painless as possible!
+The great power behind `plone.meta` is that when we implement a better solution or tool, we can swiftly move all packages to the new approach, making it as painless as possible!

 ## Configure a package